It’s tempting to think that an awesome product, buckets of self-belief and dawn-to-dusk toil are enough to set your virtual cash registers on fire.

 The latest figures show that visits to retail websites via mobile devices have overtaken desktop traffic for the first time, with smartphones and tablets accounting for more than 26% of conversions 4.
 That figure is headed in one direction only.

-So having your online store optimized for mobile is increasingly important.
+So having your online store optimised for mobile is increasingly important.
 So, too, is creating a superior mobile experience for your customers – 46% of mobile shoppers will abandon a website if it doesn’t load within 20 seconds, while 16% won’t give it more than five seconds before looking elsewhere.

 There are two restaurants.
 One is chock-full, with a small line of people waiting for a table.
 Except for a few staff milling around, the other place is deserted.
 Which restaurant is more likely to get your custom?